Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 #### Add the Plugin to your Unreal Project

-1. Ensure that all instances of your `Unreal` project are closed and that you are connected to the internet.
+1. Ensure that all instances of your Unreal project are closed and that you are connected to the internet.
-2. If you do not have any `Plugins` installed in your project then create a new `Plugins` folder in your `Project` folder and copy the unzipped plugin inside.
+2. If you do not have any plugins installed in your project then create a new `Plugins` folder in your Project folder and copy the unzipped plugin inside.
 ![Creating the plugin directory](./images/CreatePluginDir.jpg)
-3. If you already have `Plugins` in your project then open the `Plugins` folder to find the `OWLLivestreamingToolkit` folder and copy it into the existing `Plugins` folder in your `Project`.
+3. If you already have `Plugins` in your project then open the `Plugins` folder to find the `OWLLivestreamingToolkit` folder and copy it into the existing `Plugins` folder in your Project.
 ![Copy the plugin folder](./images/CopyPluginFolder.jpg)
-4. When installed correctly, the folder structure should read `Project`/`Plugins`/`OWLLivestreamingToolkit`.
+4. When installed correctly, the folder structure should read `Project/Plugins/OWLLivestreamingToolkit`.

 #### Sign in to Off World Live

-1. Open your `Unreal` project and you will see an `Off World Live` icon above your `Viewport`.
+1. Open your Unreal project and you will see an `Off World Live` icon above your Viewport.
 Click it and you will be taken to login.
 ![Off World Icon](./images/login.jpg)
-2. You have an option to sign in with your `Gmail` account or any other email.
+2. You have an option to sign in with your **Google** account or any other email.
 ![Off World Icon](./images/signin.jpg)
 3. Validate your login and you will be returned to Unreal.
 ![Off World Icon](./images/validated.jpg)